ALCOHOL EFFECT ON BODY AND PHYSICAL PERFORMANCE

 About Marko MikicMarko is Master degree Professor of Physical Education and Graduated Organizer of Sports Recreation.
-Licensed personal trainer with international experience, with over 15 years.
+Licensed TecnoGym Personal Trainer with international experience, with over 15 years.
 Instructor, Lifeguard and Coordinator in Life Saving Federation.
 Former Ski competitor and actual Ski instructor.
-Conditioning coach for professional athletes and Diagnostics Research at Body Insight.
+Conditioning coach for professional athletes.
 Actual Fitness and Health Writer, Health Advisor, Online Coach and Fitness Specialist.
 Health and Fitness Consultant and Publisher.
 Certified Trainer for Kinesitherapy, Sports Diagnostics, Back Pain Prevention, Discovering Physical Faults, Muscle Imbalances, Early Diagnosis of Injuries, Assessment of Physical Skills and Tests, Functional Training and Cross Fit.
 Personal Trainer and Social Media Marketing Manager at Sky Wellness TechnoGym Center in Belgrade.

 Posted on June 23, 2015, in ENGLISH, HEALTH, NUTRITION and tagged alcohol effects, beer, cortisol, dehydratation, glycogen, growth hormone, hormone, injury, metabolism, stress, sugar, testosterone, wine.
 Bookmark the permalink.
 Leave a comment.